-The elder abuse community education program is designed to increase public education and awareness on the identification of abuse, those persons/populations at high-risk, how to report abuse, and available community resources to prevent abuse and assist caregivers.
+The elder abuse community education program is designed to increase public education and awareness of the identification of abuse, and of those persons/populations at high-risk; how to report abuse, and available community resources to prevent abuse and assist caregivers.
 To schedule a presentation on Elder Abuse Awareness for your community, contact Erika Brown at (213) 482-7252.

 Elder abuse can take on many forms.
-It can be outright physical abuse, or it can take on other forms such as neglect, financial abuse, verbal abuse or forced isolation.
+It can be outright physical abuse, or it can take on other forms such as neglect, financial abuse, verbal abuse, or forced isolation.
 You do not need to confirm abuse is happening in order to report abuse.
 If you suspect someone is being abused there are two agencies who investigate these cases.

 Adult Protective Services (APS) investigates cases of abuse and neglect in the